nicholaswmin/stream-gotchas/.github/docs/CASES.md

 yet (because it's still querying the DB) and not a single byte made it down the wire.

-If streaming has started but you *must* send metadata can you consider using HTTP Header Trailers.
+If streaming has started but you *must* send metadata, you can consider using HTTP Header Trailers.
 This won't have any effect on any reasonable client
 - trailers are ignored when it comes to determining response status.

-However, if you control the client, you might be able to use them for error handling.
+However, if you control the client, you might be able to use them for custom error handling.
 This doesn't address any of the concerns of this issue.
-The response will still be considered Incomplete.
+The response will still be considered `HTTP 200` yet `Incomplete`.

 NodeJS core provides `res.addTrailers`, [documented here][node-trailers]